Dactylorhiza francis-drucei subsp. traunsteinerioides: Taxonomy

 The taxon was first given a scientific name in 1936 by H. W. Pugsley; he described plants found in Britain and Ireland as Orchis majalis subsp. traunsteinerioides (Orchis majalis being the name used at the time for the species now called Dactylorhiza majalis).
 In 1940, Pugsley raised it from a subspecies to the full species Orchis traunsteineriodes.
 The marsh-orchids were later separated as the genus Dactylorhiza, and in 1947 Pieter Vermeulen first transferred the taxon to Dactylorhiza traunsteineriodes.
 This name continues to be used by Clive Stace in the 2010 edition of New Flora of the British Isles.
 Other current sources consider it to be the subspecies Dactylorhiza francis-drucei subsp. traunsteineri.

 The narrow lower leaves of D. francis-drucei subsp. traunsteineriodes distinguish it from other Dactylorhiza taxa found in Britain and Ireland with the exception of D. francis-drucei var. ebudensis (syn.
 D. ebudensis).
 The latter is found only on North Uist in the Outer Hebrides of Scotland and has heavily spotted stem leaves and a less trilobed labellum, with a shorter central lobe, although genetic studies published in 2011 suggest that it is not distinct from D. majalis subsp. traunsteineriodes.
-Plants found in Britain and Ireland and identified as Dactylorhiza traunsteineri or D. majalis subsp. lapponica (aka D. lapponica) belong to this taxon, neither species being found in these countries.
+Plants found in Britain and Ireland and identified as Dactylorhiza traunsteineri or D. majalis subsp. lapponica (a.k.a.
+D. lapponica) belong to this taxon, neither species being found in these countries.